LucasAmos/lucasamos.dev-next/src/posts/automatedrelease.md

 ---
-title: "Automating releases with releaseit"
+title: "Automating releases with release-it"
 subtitle: "Bonus: how to commit to a protected branch"
 date: "2025-11-07"
 previewImage: images/githublarge.png